 JGroups

-JGroups is a reliable multicast system written in the Java language.
+JGroups is a Java-based toolkit for reliable multicast communication and group membership management.
+In simpler terms, it helps multiple applications (nodes) communicate with each other as a cluster.
 JGroups is a toolkit for reliable messaging.
 It can be used to create clusters whose nodes can send messages to each other.

 JGroups adds a "grouping" layer over a transport protocol, internally keeping a list of participants.
 This list is used to: